shambp/Matts-Cookbook/Untested Recipes/Chilli_Pasta.md

 ## Ingredients

-2 big chicken breasts
+- 2 big chicken breasts
-225g pasta (go with your gut man)
+- 225g pasta (go with your gut man)
-1 pint cherry or grape tomatoes
+- 1 pint cherry or grape tomatoes
-2 shallots (Can substitute for a mild onion)
+- 2 shallots (Can substitute for a mild onion)
-1 orange
+- 1 orange
-crushed Calabrian chili paste or another mild chili paste (I used 2-3 huge heaped spoonfuls) a few garlic cloves a few sprigs of parsley salt pepper olive oil butter (can skip this ngl)
+- crushed Calabrian chili paste or another mild chili paste (I used 2-3 huge heaped spoonfuls)
+- a few garlic cloves
+- a few sprigs of parsley
+- butter (can skip this ngl)

 ## Method